The Benefits of Attending an All-Girls School in Perth

 The Academic Advantage of an All Girls School

-Girls in all-girls schools tend to perform better academically than their peers in co-ed schools.
-Studies show that girls in all-girls environments tend to have more confidence, and willingness to participate in STEM subjects, historically a male-dominated space.
+Girls in all-girls schools perform better academically than their peers in co-ed schools.
+Studies show that girls in all-girls environments have more confidence to participate in historically male-dominated STEM subjects.
 Comparatively, in co-ed schools, girls are more likely to self-select out of STEM subjects, suggesting that these stereotypes can be somewhat ingrained.

 Why Choose a Girls School?

 Whilst there are advantages to co-education too, all girls schools cater better to girls’ learning styles and provide a culture of achievement, which can lead to higher academic performance and more successful graduates.
-As a proud member of International Coalition of Girl’s Schools, further research as to why choosing a girls’ school is beneficial can be found on their website.
+All-girls schools provide learning environments free from gender stereotyping and give young women the confidence to continue with their chosen pathways.

 Developing Social Skills

-Attending an all-girls school can have a significant impact on a student’s learning and shape their identity during their formative teen years.
+Attending an all-girls school can significantly impact learning and shape their identity during their formative teen years.
 Here are some of the social benefits of attending an all-girls school:

 • Strong Female Friendships and Support Networks: Girls learn to form strong female friendships and support networks through shared interests, values, and experiences, which can last a lifetime.